auralius/up_temperature_control_device/Readme.md

 - Develop more advance model based controls such as the Model Reference Adaptive Control (MRAC).
 - Develop multiple-input and multiple-output (MIMO) models and controls.
 - Perform system parameter optimizations.
+- Develop an energy balance model.
+- Calculate convetion rate of the fan as a function of its speed.

 The software that is used is MATLAB Simulink with the Arduino support package.
 It is also possible to use LabVIEW with Linx libraries for the Arduino.